MarkyJoe1990/SRPG-Studio/Skills/Rally/$readme.txt

 	Custom Parameters:

+	stateId:
+	Determines the status effect to inflict.
+Make sure you have your database set to show Ids.
+You can go to tools -> options -> data -> display Id next to data name if you haven't done so already

 	canCombo:
 	If set to true, then the rally will be used at the same time as other rallies the unit has, so long as they have